Network Capacity Bound for Personalized PageRank in Multimodal Networks: Ranks and random walks in multimodal networks

-Obviously, the $GG$ is an ordinary bipartite graph with two node subsets $N$ and $HEM$, but we cannot apply here directly the approach from \cite{Bipartite:2012} to bipartite graphs.
-This is because we do not want the hyper-edges $HEM$ neither to emit nor to receive any authority to and from supernode.
+Obviously, the $\GG$ is an ordinary bipartite graph with two node subsets $\N$ and $\HEM$, but we cannot apply here directly the approach from \cite{Bipartite:2016} to bipartite graphs.
+This is because we do not want the hyper-edges $\HEM$ neither to emit nor to receive any authority to and from supernode.

-Instead let us assume that each modality node subset $N_i$ has its own supernode to which each node (of whatever modality) emits authority and it redistributes the authority among its own nodes only.
-For the sake of simplicity let us have a common emission rate $\zeta$ for all of them.
+Instead let us assume that each modality node subset $\N_i$ has its own supernode to which each node (of whatever modality) emits authority and it redistributes the authority among its own nodes only.
+The modalities can have either a common emission rate $\zeta$ for all of them or they can have separate emission rates $\zeta_m$ for each modality $m$.

-Let us further assume that each modality has a sum of authority equal to one.
+Let us further assume that each modality has authorities that add up to one.

-Let us now consider a random walker through the graph $GG$.
-When in $N_i$, the random walker may decide either to perform a "boring" jump with probability $\zeta$ to any other node of the same modality while choosing the target node proportionally to its in/out degree.
-With probability $1-\zeta$ he chooses uniformly to go out through one of the edges leading to $HEM$ set.
-When in $HEM$, he may go out through any of the outgoing edges with uniform probability (landing in $N$).
-For each modality for each node we define \emph{MuMoRank} as the probability that the abovementioned random walker finds himself in this node given he is in this modality.
+Let us consider a surfer through the graph $\GG$.
+When in $\N_i$, the surfer may decide either to perform a ``boring'' jump with probability $\zeta_m$ (jumping constant) to any modality and in that modality to any other node of the same modality while choosing the target node proportionally to its in/out degree and choosing it only if it belongs to the preferential set.
+With probability $1-\zeta_m$ he chooses uniformly to go out through one of the edges leading to $\HEM$ set.
+When in $\HEM$, he may go out through any of the outgoing edges with uniform probability (landing in $\N$).

+\begin{example} Let us continue the Example \ref{ex:leading}.
+When the surfer is at the ``node'' $\hem_1$, he may jump either to $Eva$, or $TVset$, or $handsome$ with probability $1/3$ each.
+Being at ``node'' $\hem_2$ he may jump either to $Eva$ or to $VideoPlayer$ or to $welldesigned $ also with probability 1/3.

+When at ``node'' $Eva$, representing the modality ``users'', the jumping is more complicated.
+One can jump to one of the hyperedges $\hem_1, \hem_2, \hem_3,\hem_4$ with probability $\frac 14 (1-\zeta_u)$ or one can choose a modality and jump to one of the nodes from the same modality with probability proportional to $\zeta_u$ times the degree of a given modality element.
+So $Eva$ has degree 4, $Mary$ 4, $Bob$ 2 and so on. \end{example}

+For each modality and for each node we define \emph{MuMoRank} as the probability that the surfer mentioned above finds himself in this node given he is in this modality.

-So let us introduce some notation.
-With $\mathbf{r_N}$ we will denote a (column) vector of \emph{MuMoRanks}: $r_{N,j}$ will mean the \emph{MuMoRank} of node $j$.
-All elements of $\mathbf{r_N}$ are non-negative and their sum equals 1 for each subset $N_i$ of $N$ (that is modality $i$).
-With $\mathbf{r_{HEM}}$ we will denote a (column) vector of supplementary ranks of hyperedges (\emph{Hyperedge-MuMoRanks}).
+Denote by $\mathbf{r_\N}$ a (column) vector of \emph{MuMoRanks}: $r_{\N,j}$ will mean the \emph{MuMoRank} of node $j$.
+All elements of $\mathbf{r_\N}$ are non-negative and their sum equals 1 for each subset $\N_i$ of $\N$ (that is modality $i$).
+With $\mathbf{r_{\HEM}}$ we will denote a (column) vector of supplementary ranks of hyperedges (\emph{Hyperedge-MuMoRanks}).